Travel can test your sanity

 - If you are leaving your vehicle in a parking lot while you travel, take a photo on your phone of your claim ticket.
 If you misplace the ticket while you're away, you can show the parking attendant your photo.
 And don't leave stuff in your vehicle while you're away.

 Like these tips?
-Please leave a comment or use the social share buttons below to help me spread the word.
+Please leave a comment or use the social share buttons below left to help me spread the word.
 Thank you!